 Jerry Bruckheimer is a great producer who tries to bring America popular entertainment.
 He believes in faith and values, but this time he brought us a movie that tries to be all things to all people, and winds up being nothing to anyone.
 Our recommendation is to see FIRST KNIGHT and enjoy Sean Connery’s performance in that redemptive movie about the knights of the round table.

+KING ARTHUR pushes the legendary stories of King Arthur back to the person who might be the historical antecedent to Arthur, Artorius, a Roman commander in Britain in the fifth century A.D.
+His knights are actually mounted warriors from a people that the Romans conquered on the steps of Russia called the Sarmatians.
+The movie opens when the Sarmatians and Arthur are just to receive their freedom after 15 years of required service in the Roman army.
+Eventually, Arthur and his friends must battle the Saxons, a pagan army trying to conquer England.
 The strong point of KING ARTHUR is the battle scenes, but they borrow too heavily from other movies and are so hectic that the audience loses track of the action.
 Furthermore, the characters are not well defined enough, so the audience doesn’t care about them.
 The acting is serviceable but not great.
 Finally, although there is a moral theme and some positive Christian content, the movie ultimately has a strong pagan worldview that bashes church officials and favors Pelagianism, an early Christian heresy that says you can work your way to heaven, a viewpoint which contradicts the Bible and Jesus Christ’s teachings.